JJ/perl6-recipes-apress/recipes/main/rice/tuna-risotto-low-cost.md

 , until rice is soft but a bit chewy.
 6. Add tuna, butter, grated cheese, and turn heating off, removing until creamy.
-7. Let it rest for 5 minutes before serving.
+7. Rest for 5 minutes before serving.